giantswarm/docs/src/content/ui-api/kubectl-gs/template-app.md

 The command to execute is `kubectl gs template app`.

-It supports the following flags:
+It supports the following required flags:

 - `--name`: App name.
 - `--namespace`: Namespace where the app will be deployed.